 You can use this for traveling anywhere in the world.
 It has countless hikes worldwide labeled on it, as well as restaurants, hotels, etc. It’s arguably better than Google Maps when you don’t have internet connection or when you’re hiking.

 You don’t want your battery running dry on the circuit if you plan to use your phone for navigation, and photos as well.
-You should DEFINITELY buy an external battery charger (I like Anker products on Amazon).
+You should DEFINITELY buy an external battery charger (I like Anker batteries on Amazon).
 Make sure you keep your battery products warm during the night (e.g., in your sleeping bag) since cold weather will drain the battery quickly.

 Don’t use the GPS function itself constantly since it does use drain your battery pretty quickly.